 We've all seen sand dollars wash up on the beach, a pretty white shell with a stunning star shape stamped on one side.
 But what's up with those five oval holes?
 And what are they like in their ocean homes, where humans see them much less often?

 We answer those questions and more with these surprising facts about sand dollars, which can be found in tropical and temperate waters throughout the Northern Hemisphere.

 1. When they're alive, they aren't white

 You're forgiven if you thought sand dollars are white, as that's often how we see them in gift shops.
-When they're alive, they're actually a purple color and covered in tiny flexible bristles.
+When sand dollars are alive, they're actually a purple color.
+Their fuzzy spines are covered in tiny flexible bristles called cilia which they use to move food along the ocean flood to a central mouth.
 When they die, their skeletons get bleached by the sun, turning them white, and the small spines fade away.
 The familiar star pattern seen clearly on the bleached shell is more hidden when they're alive.

 The starfish is a relative of the sand dollar, which is pictured here covered in green algae.
-(Photo: sailn1/flickr)
+(Photo: sailn1 [CC BY 2.0]/Flickr)

 3. They eat with their hair

 The sand dollar's tiny moveable spines, which encompass the entire shell, are what enables it to eat a diet of crustacean larvae, small copepods and algae.

 "In their sandy seafloor habitat, sand dollars use their fuzzy spines, aided by tiny hairs (cilia), to ferry food particles along their bodies to a central mouth on their bottom side," according to the Monterey Bay Aquarium.
 "They capture plankton with spines and pincers (pedicellariae) on their body surfaces.
 A tiny teepee-shaped cone of spines bunched up on a sand dollar's body marks a spot where captive amphipods or crab larvae are being held for transport to the mouth."